TangatBaktybergen/moodle-mod_zipdownload/README.md

 ## Installation

 1. A. Copy the `zipdownload` folder into your Moodle `mod` directory:/path/to/moodle/mod/
-   B. Log in as admin and go to **Site Adminstration > Plugins > Install Plugins > Drop ZIP Plugin Folder in the Upload Form
+   B. Log in as admin and go to **Site Administration > Plugins > Install Plugins > Drop ZIP Plugin Folder in the Upload Form
 2. Log in as admin and go to **Site Administration > Notifications** to complete the installation.

 ---